Home - About - Site Map - Blog - Vintage Football Cards for Sale - Email

-Pre-Rookie Cards
+Pre-Rookie Vintage Football Cards

 Rookie card is a confusing and unfortunate term, since many of the cards we call rookie cards are not from the players' rookie seasons.
 Non-collectors often email me to say "you say 19xx Topps is so-and-so's rookie card, but he was a rookie in 19yy."
 And so I try to explain.